Easy and nutritious Chicken Quinoa Bowl brings together cilantro-lime quinoa, marinated chicken, and a fresh mango-black bean salsa.

 Instructions

-• MARINATE THE CHICKEN: Prepare the chicken breasts by halving thick/large breasts horizontally.
-Cover chicken breasts with plastic wrap (to avoid splatter).
-Using a meat mallet or the bottom of your frying pan, pound breasts to even thickness (you don't want to flatten the meat, just even the thickness throughout).
-If you don't have thick chicken breasts, simply pound breasts to even thickness.
+• Halve large chicken breasts, cover with plastic wrap (to avoid splatter), and pound to even thickness using a meat mallet or frying panโ€”no need to flatten, just even it out.
 Pat chicken dry with a paper towel.
 Place in a large zipper-top bag.
-Combine the lemon-lime soda, olive oil, soy sauce, lime juice, garlic powder, honey, and salt.
+Combine lemon-lime soda, olive oil, soy sauce, 2 tablespoons lime juice, garlic powder, honey, and salt.
 Stir together and pour the marinade into the bag, reserving 1/2 cup of the marinade.
-Knead chicken to ensure it's well covered in the marinade.
-Let sit in the fridge for 30 minutes up to 6 hours; avoid longer marinating time as the acid from the marinade will start to dry out the chicken.
+Knead chicken to ensure itโ€™s well covered.
+Let sit in the fridge for 30 minutes up to 6 hours; avoid longer than this as the acid from the marinade will start to dry out the chicken.

-• GRILL: Preheat grill to medium heat (400 degrees F).
-Remove the chicken from the marinade and discard any remaining marinade.
-Prepare the grill by cleaning, and then generously oil the grill (I drench a rolled-up paper towel in vegetable oil and, holding it with tongs, rub it over the grill grates).
-Heat grill to 400 degrees F. Add the chicken to the grill.
-Cook for 4-5 minutes per side or until it registers 160 degrees F (carryover heat will take it to the safe temperature of 165 degrees F).
+• Preheat grill to medium heat (400ยฐF).
+Remove chicken from the marinade and discard any remaining marinade.
+Prepare grill by cleaning, then generously oil the grill (I drench a rolled-up paper towel in vegetable oil and, holding it with tongs, rub it over the grill grates).
+Heat grill to 400ยฐF.
+Add chicken to the grill.
+Cook for 4โ€“5 minutes per side or until it registers 160ยฐF (carryover heat will take it to the safe temperature of 165ยฐF).
 Remove grilled chicken to a plate and cover with foil.
 While grilling, brush most of the reserved marinade over the chicken.
-Leave about 3 tablespoons marinade to "dress" the chicken once it's grilled.
+Leave 3 tablespoons marinade to dress the chicken once itโ€™s grilled.

-• QUINOA: Meanwhile, rinse the quinoa in a fine-mesh sieve.
-Add the quinoa and chicken broth(or water) and salt to a small pot.
-Bring to a boil, then reduce the heat to low, and cover the pot.
-Cook for 10-15 minutes or until most of the water is absorbed.
-Remove the pot from the heat, and keeping the pot still covered, let the quinoa stand and steam for 10-15 minutes.
-Remove the lid and fluff with a fork.
-If desired, add in some fresh lime juice to taste (1-2 tablespoons) and diced cilantro.
+• Meanwhile, rinse the quinoa in a fine-mesh sieve.
+Add quinoa and chicken broth and salt to a small pot.
+Bring to a boil, then reduce heat to low and cover the pot.
+Cook for 10โ€“15 minutes or until most of the water is absorbed.
+Remove the pot from the heat, and keeping the pot covered, let quinoa stand and steam for 10โ€“15 minutes.
+Remove lid and fluff with a fork.
+If desired, add some fresh lime juice to taste (1โ€“2 tablespoons) and diced cilantro.

-• SERVE: Divide the quinoa evenly onto 4 plates.
+• Divide the quinoa evenly onto 4 plates.
 Chop or thinly slice the chicken and add on top.
 Drizzle reserved 3 tablespoons marinade over the chicken.
 Divide salsa evenly onto plates.
 Optionally, garnish with cilantro and sliced avocado.
 Squeeze a wedge of fresh lime over the dish.

 Recipe Notes

-Nutrition Facts
+Nutrition

-Serving: 4servings | Calories: 544kcal | Carbohydrates: 57g | Protein: 36.4g | Fat: 20.8g | Cholesterol: 91.3mg | Sodium: 597.9mg | Fiber: 7.1g | Sugar: 31g
+Serving: 1serving | Calories: 544kcal | Carbohydrates: 57g | Protein: 36.4g | Fat: 20.8g | Cholesterol: 91.3mg | Sodium: 597.9mg | Fiber: 7.1g | Sugar: 31g

 A bed of quinoa with marinated and grilled chicken breast topped with a fresh and healthy mango salsa.